 An antenna rotator system allows you to orient your antenna in different directions, enabling reception from different TV markets.

 For best results, it is imperative that the antenna be aimed within 10-20 degrees of the station(s) you are attempting to receive.
 If the antenna is significantly mis-aimed, you may not receive all available stations from that market and/or some stations may suffer from signal dropouts.
-It may be useful to utilize the TV’s built-in signal meter in order to peak the signal strength on a particular channel.
+It may be useful to utilize the TV’s built-in signal meter in order to peak the signal strength on a particular channel (see our TV & Tuner Setup page to find the signal meter function on your TV).

 After rotating the antenna, you will need to run a channel scan on your TV in order to receive the channel available in a particular direction.
 Alternatively, some TVs offer “channel add” or “partial scan” option which allows you to add channels without erasing previously memorized channels.
 Please see our TV & Tuner Setup page for more information.

 (If you are unsure of what channels are available at your location or which direction the channels are located, contact us and we would be happy to send you a signal prediction report, channel list and compass headings for available channels, free of charge.)

 Before using a rotator, ensure that it is set up and functioning properly: